darkzorro79/Monocle/README.md

   </a>
 </p>

-# 🤖 Mistral-7B-Instruct-v0.2
+# 🤖 Models

+## Default: Mistral-7B-Instruct-v0.2
-Behind the scenes Monocle uses the ```Mistral-7B-Instruct-v0.2``` model from The Mistral AI Team - see [here](https://arxiv.org/abs/2310.06825).
+By default, Monocle uses the ```Mistral-7B-Instruct-v0.2``` model from The Mistral AI Team - see [here](https://arxiv.org/abs/2310.06825).
 The Mistral-7B-Instruct-v0.2 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-7B-v0.2.
 More can be found on the model [here!](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
 - 7.24B params
 - Tensor type: BF16
 - 32k context window (vs 8k context in v0.1)
 - Rope-theta = 1e6
 - No Sliding-Window Attention

+## Alternative Models
+You can use any instruct-tuned model via the `--model` parameter:

+**Recommended for code analysis:**
+- `qwen2.5-coder:14b` / `qwen2.5-coder:32b` (Ollama) - Specialized for code
+- `Qwen/Qwen2.5-Coder-7B-Instruct` (HuggingFace) - Excellent code understanding
+- `deepseek-ai/deepseek-coder-6.7b-instruct` (HuggingFace) - Good for vulnerabilities

+See `МОДЕЛИ_И_ИСПОЛЬЗОВАНИЕ.md` (Russian) or `OLLAMA_GUIDE.md` for detailed model comparisons.

 # 🙏 Contributions
 Monocle is an open-source project and welcomes contributions from the community.
 If you would like to contribute to